Neural Causal Graph Collaborative Filtering: Conclusion

 \section{Conclusion}

-We propose CNGCF, the first causality-aware graph representation learning framework for collaborative filtering.
-Our CNGCF injects causal relations between nodes into GCN-based graph representation learning to derive satisfactory user and item representations for the CF model.
-We craft a causal graph to describe the causality-aware graph representation learning process.
-Our CNGCF quantifies each of the structural equations under the causal graph, with a semi-implicit generative model enabling causality-aware message passing for graph learning.
-Finally, we capture true user preferences on items by modeling node messages as dependencies of structural equations.
-Extensive evaluations on four datasets demonstrate CNGCF’s ability to produce precise recommendations that interpret user preferences and uncover user behavior patterns.
+We propose NCGCF, the first causality-aware graph representation learning framework for collaborative filtering.
+Our NCGCF injects causal relations between nodes into GCN-based graph representation learning to derive satisfactory user and item representations for the CF model.
+We craft a Causal Graph to describe the causality-aware graph representation learning process.
+Our NCGCF quantifies each of the structural equations under the Causal Graph, with a semi-implicit generative model enabling causality-aware message passing for graph learning.
+Finally, NCGCF produces causality-aware graph embeddings by modeling dependencies of structural equations, thus enabling better user preference modeling.
+Extensive evaluations on four datasets demonstrate NCGCF’s ability to produce precise recommendations that interpret user preferences and uncover user behavior patterns.